 *How are assignments handled?

 Each instructor has their own rules on attendance, assignment due dates and testing procedures.
-The instructors have some information on their syllabi’s and further information can be gathered within the Blackboard Open Learning Environment where the instructor has left informational links to their personal policies.
+The instructors have some information on their syllabi’s and further information can be gathered within the Moodle Learning Environment where the instructor has left informational links to their personal policies.
 Again if you have specific questions about the course that are not answered, please call or contact the instructor directly where they will help you with those unanswered questions.

 *Will I be taking any exams, and how will I do that?

 Most instructors will have students taking exams.
 The instructors will give directions on how and where to take tests.
 Some instructors will have you take the exams online and you will submit those tests digitally.
 Other instructors may request that you find a proctor to administer the tests.
 Please look at the syllabus for course specific information on tests which can be found on the courses web page.
-Also once you have access to the Blackboard Open Learning Environment your instructor will have general course information posted here to answer your questions
+Also once you have access to the Moodle Learning Environment your instructor will have general course information posted here to answer your questions